 Begin by familiarizing yourself with the overall theme of the lesson you are preparing, writing down the new vocabulary you are to memorize.
 Write out the answers to all grammatical exercices and bring them DAILY TO CLASS.
 Prepare the "Activités" orally (unless directed otherwise by your instructor).
 Your oral performance in class gives us an indication of how well you have prepared, and you will receive a daily participation grade.

 The preparation of reading and writing assignments will be reviewed throughout the semester.

-You are expected to have a three-ring binder for the class divided into four sections:
+You are expected to have a three-ring binder for the class divided into six sections: